openflighthpc/retype-documentation/Retype_Documentation/default.md

 # Welcome to the OpenFlightHPC Knowledgebase

-It provides details for accessing the research environment, exploring the various features of the research environment and examples of common workflows with the research environment.
+This documentation provides details for accessing the research environment, exploring the various features of the research environment and examples of common workflows with the research environment.

 ## Acknowledgements